Team Profiles

 Tim is the Director of Client Services and Business Development.
 He is our administrative leader and manages referrals to individual services, group, Neurofeedback and Transcranial Magnetic Stimulation.

 Tim’s experience includes crisis management and referral, inpatient admissions, partial hospitalization, intensive outpatient, and organizational administration.
 He has worked with facilities at Vanderbilt and HCA.
 Tim completed a master’s in Human Performance (MS) and a second master’s (MA) in Mental Health Counseling.
-He is a nationally certified counselor (NCC) and is completing his supervision hours toward state licensure (LPC-MHSP).
+He is a nationally certified counselor (NCC) and licensed professional counselor with mental health service provider designation (LPC-MHSP).

 Tim is experienced in working with individuals struggling with grief, trauma, and issues related to sport performance.
 You may also find Tim on the tennis court, as he is an accomplished player and coach.